-During the course of 2022 in response to the financial situation at the end of 2021 the following actions were taken:
+During the course of 2023 in response to the financial situation of recent years the following actions were taken and remain in place:

-- 1. The formation of a working group comprising of the Chair, Treasurer, Honorary Secretary, Chair of Membership and Executive Officer to monitor and review financial commitments and contracts with a long term view for a sustainable future. - 2.
-Monthly management accounts prepared by an external accountant are reviewed and presented to Trustees at their quarterly meetings. - 3.
-Implemented changes in the production and printing of our main journals to benefit from significant cost savings.
-This review is now broadening to encompass all journals. - 4.
-Continued to review all provision of services contracts and moved to new suppliers where savings can be made. - 5.
-Continued to develop the activities of the Marketing and Communications Officer to deliver successful campaigns generating increased income from across all areas of the association.
+1. Continuation of regular meetings of the Finance Working Group comprising of the Chair, Treasurer, Honorary Secretary, Chair of Membership and Chief Executive Officer to monitor and review financial commitments and contracts with a long-term view for a sustainable future.

+2. Preparation of monthly management accounts by an external accountant which are reviewed and presented to Trustees at their quarterly meetings.

+3. Sale of the HQ property in Leicester and a move to a leased office within Loughborough University.

+4. Investment of the proceeds of the property sale into a cash platform with the aim that the returns cover the costs associated with the leased office.

+5. Continued review of all provision of services contracts and moves to new suppliers where savings can be made

+6. Continued development of the activities of the Marketing and Communications Officer to deliver successful campaigns generating increased income from across all areas of the association.

-We have now seen the impact and benefit of these actions taken as we post a further reduced deficit of £4,310 this year, we are encouraged that we have and will continue to make informed decisions that will ensure the long-term financial sustainability of the Association.
+Unfortunately following the withdrawal by Allied Irish Bank of their commercial banking services we were forced to undertake the transfer of just under 500 members who paid by direct debit to our existing NatWest bank account.
+In the process of doing so we lost just under 300 members resulting in a significant loss of income which we were unable to recover during the year.
+In the absence of unforeseen issues like this one, we are confident that we have the right procedures in place and will continue to make informed decisions that will ensure the long-term financial sustainability of the Association.